-The church consists of four parabolic timber shell roofs supported at the centre points of each of the outwear walls and arranged to throw concealed light onto the main focus, the altar and sanctuary.
+The church consists of four parabolic timber shell roofs supported at the centre points of each of the outer walls and arranged to throw concealed light onto the main focus, the altar and sanctuary.
 The nave is approximately square on plan, enclosed by red brick external walls, with high level clerestory glazing with abstract coloured glass diffusing the light.
-The windows have been renewed in PVCu.
+The windows have been renewed in uPVC.
 Ancillary accommodation is concentrated on one side.
 The internal walls are plastered, and the soffits of the roof of varnished timber boarding.
-There is an original canopy and Crucifix over the altar, which has been brought forward.
-The Crucifix and the Stations are by David John, according to the parish priest.
-The most notable furnishings are perhaps the benches, which come from the Cathedral, having been ejected at the time of Weightman and Bullen’s 1962 renovations.
+There is an original canopy and crucifix over the altar, which has been brought forward.
+The Stations and a teak figure of Our Lady are by David John.
+The benches are from Nottingham Cathedral, having been ejected from there at the time of Weightman & Bullen’s 1962 renovations.

 Architect: John Rochford